lolo859/vodka-dev/docs/vodka-lib-usage.md

 This is the class for the `TODEC` syscall.

 **Attributes that must be set after declaration:**
-- `std::string uid_source` : the UID of the variable that should be converted into decimal number syntax
+- `std::string source_uid` : the UID of the variable that should be converted into decimal number syntax
-- `std::string uid_output` : the UID of the variable that should receive the converted value
+- `std::string output_uid` : the UID of the variable that should receive the converted value
 - `string name` : the name of the syscall. **Shouldn't be modified.**

 ---